About ICOR

 • register projects and connect them to opportunities defined in the research cycle

-• help projects adopt an experimental design that permits collection and analysis of results
+• advise and help implement experimental designs that enable collection and analysis of results (meta-analysis)

-• communicate results, trends and gaps of the initiatives within the context of the research cycle and a new culture of openness
+• communicate results, trends and gaps of the community initiatives within the context of the research cycle

-• build and catalog the body of evidence for open scholarship as a means of more reproducible and innovative outcomes
+• build, catalog, and disseminate a body of evidence for open scholarship as a means of more reproducible and innovative outcomes

 • demonstrate practical methodologies that enable, incentivize and reward open and collaborative research